mikekestemont/mikekestemont.github.io/publications/index.md

 </section><!-- /#table-of-contents -->

 ### In press

-* Rybicki, J.; Hoover, D. & Kestemont, M., 'Collaborative authorship: Conrad, Ford and Rolling Delta', in: *LLC: The Journal of Digital Scholarship in the Humanities* (2014) at Oxford University Press, doi:10.1093/llc/fqu016 (pp. 10).
+* Stover, J.; Winter, Y.; Koppel, M. & Kestemont, M. (2015; in press).
+Computational Authorship Verification Method Attributes New Work to Major 2nd Century African Author.
+In: Journal of the American Society for Information Science and Technology.
+Online ISSN: 2330-1643.
 * Kestemont, M.; Moens, S. & Deploige, J., 'Collaborative Authorship in the Twelfth Century.
 A Stylometric Study of Hildegard of Bingen and Guibert of Gembloux'.
 Accepted for publication/in press with *LLC: The Journal of Digital Scholarship in the Humanities* (2013) at Oxford University Press.

 ### Journal papers

+####2014
+Rybicki, J.; Hoover, D. & Kestemont, M. (2014).
+Collaborative authorship: Conrad, Ford and Rolling Delta’.
+LLC: The Journal of Digital Scholarship in the Humanities 29:3, pp. 422-431.

 ####2013
+* Kestemont, M. (2013).
+'Produits de terroir?
+La littérature régionale dans la Flandre impériale et le cas de la chanson de geste moyen-néerlandaise'. *Publications du Centre Européen d'Etudes Bourguignonnes* 54, pp. 37-55.
 * De Bruijn, E. & Kestemont, M., 'Contrastive Multivariate Analyses of the Middle Low German Flos unde Blankeflos Tradition', in: *Neuphilologische Mitteilungen.
 Bulletin of the Modern Language Society* 114:2 (2013), pp. 171-205.
 * Hogenbirk, M. & Kestemont, M., 'Het werk van een klerk.
 Een stylometrische verkenning van het auteurschap achter *Der ystorien bloeme*' [The Work of a Clerk.
 A Stylometric Exploration of the Authorship behind 'The Flower of History'], *Tijdschrift voor Nederlandse Taal- en Letterkunde* 129:4 (2013), 246-273.
 * Kestemont, M., 'Arthur's Authors.
 A Quantitative Study of the Rhyme Words in the Middle Dutch Arthurian Epic', in: *Zeitschrift für deutsches Altertum und deutsche Literatur* 142:1 (2013), pp. 1-33.